miroppb/PrintAndScan4Ukraine/CHANGE.md

 v.
-1.5.2.6
+1.5.2.7

-- Try/Catch when opening Print in case ZPL doesn't exist
+- Print Button turned out to not be implemented :D

 v.
 1.5.2.5